joeroe/tavo-a27/README.md

 ### Bibliographic references

+Full references are provided in BibTex format in `tavo-a27.bib`.

-  - Citations are given in the data following Uerpmann; consult his bibliography for full references.
+  - Citations are given in the data following Uerpmann
   - As noted by Uerpmann, he references “usually only the last (and/or key-) publication concerning the respective site”.
   - References to other authors marked “ms.”, “unpub.”, etc. are